JohnCode1/HomeLab/README.md

 ---
 The current state of this guide is a compilation of my notes when using the below resources to make my home server I have gone through and double checked the current status of this guide on a new proxmox server and verified everything will run.
 If you have any questions or get stuck somewhere please reach out to me on discord or check out the app's documentation.

-* If you get an issue spinning up a docker container check the release version is correct.
 ##### NEW ADDITIONS: Changed layout to a single page, and moved dockerfiles to there own repository.
 * I have made alot of changes to the structure of this and altered my docker compose files to be more up to date with the latest versions in my homelab.
     * This guide has not been retested from start to finish since changes so there might be a small issue.

 ### 🌟 About This Project
 ---
 This guide is designed to make setting up a homelab more accessible to those who are less involved in the technology world and to make the initial setup process easier and faster.
-I use this guide for my own personal homelab as a quick reference if i forgot a command.
+I use this guide for my own personal homelab as a quick reference if i forgot a command when setting up a homelab.

 > ⚠️ **Caution:** This guide is intended for educational purposes.
 Any hardware damage or security breaches that may occur when using this guide are at your own risk.